Michael Findlay (art expert): Early career (1964-1984)

-On September 3, 1968, Findlay launched Feigen Downtown, one of the first contemporary art galleries to open in SoHo, at 141 Greene Street, with a group show of American and European artists.
-The second show held at the downtown gallery, from October 12–November 16, 1968, featured the work of John Baldessari, Carol Brown, David Milne, Ralph Pomeroy.
+On September 3, 1968, Findlay launched Feigen Downtown, the first contemporary art gallery to open in SoHo, at 141 Greene Street.
+This group exhibition featured John Baldessari, Carol Brown, David Milne, Ralph Pomeroy running from October 12–November 16, 1968.
 He gave American artists Hannah Wilke, John Baldessari, Stephen Mueller and Billy Sullivan their first solo exhibitions in New York.
 He also represented Abstract Expressionist Ray Parker.

 In 1970 he established his own SoHo gallery, J.H.
 Duffy and Sons Ltd., which he ran until 1977.
 He was the first dealer in the United States to exhibit the work of Sean Scully and Joseph Beuys.

 During this time, Findlay also bought and sold Impressionist and 20th-century works of art on behalf of American and European private collectors.
 He also secured early portrait commissions for Pop artist Andy Warhol of actor Dennis Hopper and others.

 Christie's (1984-2000)

 Findlay joined Christie's auction house in 1984 and was the Head of the Impressionist and Modern Art Department until 1992.
 From 1992 until 2000 he was the International Director of Fine Arts and a member of Christie's board of directors.
 During his tenure at Christie's he was instrumental in the sale of various important collections, including Mr. and Mrs. Paul Mellon, Victor and Sally Ganz and Hal B. Wallis.
-In 1990 he supervised the sale of Dr. Gachet by Vincent Van Gogh for $82,500,000, which at the time was the highest price paid for a work of art at auction.
+In 1990, he supervised the sale of Dr. Gachet by Vincent Van Gogh for $82,500,000, which at the time was the highest price paid for a work of art at auction.

 Findlay opened the Christie's office in Shanghai in 1994 with an exhibition of Impressionist, Modern and Contemporary masterpieces.
-In 1995 he was part of a small team that advised the new Shanghai Museum in the creation of a Western art program.
+In 1995, he was part of a small team that advised the new Shanghai Museum in the creation of a Western art program.

 Findlay retired from Christie's in 2000.

 Other activities

 A former student of St. George's College, Findlay has served on the board of The British Schools and Universities Foundation, Inc since 1972.

 He has been a member of the Internal Revenue Service’s (IRS) Art Advisory Panel, which helps the IRS assess the appraisals taxpayers submit to ensure they pay the correct taxes on art they have bought, sold, or given or received as gifts or inheritance, since 2001.

-He has also served on the board of directors of the New York Foundation for the Arts since 2013, and was President of the Art Dealers Association of America, from 2019-2021.
+He has also served on the board of directors of the New York Foundation for the Arts since 2013, and was President of the Art Dealers Association of America Foundation, from 2019-2021.

 In 2022, he was appointed to the Cultural Property Advisory Committee by US President Joe Biden.